Skip to content

 Is Lead in my tap water?

-Lead has been detected in water systems across 12,828 ZIP codes.
+Lead has been detected in 266 Connecticut ZIP codes, above a limit or health guideline in 198.
 Whether it's in your specific water depends on your local water system.
 Enter your CT ZIP code at CheckYourTap.com for a free, instant report.

 What level of Lead is safe?